soma2000-lang/backend-hiring/README.md

 ![alt text](image.png)
 ![alt text](image-1.png)

-My Thought process-
+# My Thought process-

-The API Endpoints are available at /website
+1. The API Endpoints are available at /website
-All the api end points are /website/users/,/website/sites and  /website/jobs example-
+2. All the api end points are /website/users/,/website/sites and  /website/jobs example-
 ![alt text](image-2.png)

+# Features

-1.For linting ruff has been used
+1. For linting ruff has been used
-2.Necessary test unit tests have been added - 3.Creating a model and assigning a jobs based upon the execution time 4.3 different types of users based on the number of jobs they have 5.A priority queue kind of data structure to assign jobs to the userd based upon the execution time with users with least resource oriented jobs will be given priority first
+2. Necessary test unit tests have been added -
+3. Creating a model and assigning a jobs based upon the execution time
+4. 3 different types of users based on the number of jobs they have
+5. A priority queue kind of data structure to assign jobs to the userd based upon the execution time with users with least resource oriented jobs will be given priority first
-7.Config file to check the health of the database,whether its up and running or not
+7. Config file to check the health of the database,whether its up and running or not